tommysrepos/Hasenhuttl/README.md

 - ~~Create player object to test the game.~~
 - ~~Repeat same logic used for clueCard3 for all the clue cards on the hint bar.~~ -~~Add dropdown for input which shows the available playerList.name matching the characters that the user has typed in the input.~~
--Set the event listener to trigger only when a playerList.name has been entered or clicked on from the dropdown.
+-~~Set the event listener to trigger only when a playerList.name has been entered or clicked on from the dropdown.~~
-- Fix issue where player name, team, nationality, position, age, jersey number divs are being appended to EVERY hintbar instead of only the last child of the parent node which is what I understand it should be doing.
+- ~~Fix issue where player name, team, nationality, position, age, jersey number divs are being appended to EVERY hintbar instead of only the last child of the parent node which is what I understand it should be doing.~~
+- Change hint bar styling from grid to flex so that it shrinks with input and is more accessible to smaller screens.
+- Add logic to end guessing game when the user guesses the mystery player.
+- Add modal that pops up when the user guesses the mystery player.
+- Get playerList values for all premier league players through an existing API or web scraping with python.